Viralmaniar/Passhunt/README.md

 # How do I use this?
 - Press 1: This will print the list of supported vendors.
-- Press 2: Enter the vendor name and search for deafult credentials.
+- Press 2: Enter the vendor name and search for default credentials.
 - Press 3: To exit from the program.

 # Credit